gilch/hissp/docs/style_guide.rst

              arg2                         ;Args start on the same column. arg3)

-   ;; The previous alignment is preferred, but this is OK.
+   ;; The previous alignment is preferred, but this is OK if the line would be too long.
    (function
      arg1                                 ;Indented one space past the (, unlike data. arg2